geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 -----------

 - **Record view**:
-- **Show Social bar**: If enabled the social bar (links to facebook, twitter etc) are enabled in record view.
+- **Show Social bar**: If enabled, the social bar (links to Twitter, Facebook, LinkedIn etc.) is enabled in record view.

 Editor Application
 ------------------